julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, November 03, 2024.
+Monday, November 04, 2024.
 Quote of the day:

-> "A women who doesn't wear perfume has no future." - Coco Chanel
+> "If you don't know how great this country is, I know someone who does; Russia." - Robert Frost